Covaxin: Variants

-Authorizations
+Authorisations

 India

-On 6 December 2020, Bharat Biotech applied to the Drugs Controller General of India (DCGI), seeking emergency use authorization.
+On 6 December 2020, Bharat Biotech applied to the Drugs Controller General of India (DCGI), seeking emergency use authorisation.
 It was the third firm after Serum Institute of India and Pfizer to apply under such provision.

-On 2 January 2021, the Central Drugs Standard Control Organization (CDSCO) recommended permission, which was granted the next day.
+On 2 January 2021, the Central Drugs Standard Control Organisation (CDSCO) recommended permission, which was granted the next day.
 Covaxin was to be used in a "clinical trial mode" i.e. the public vaccination drive was to be an open-label, single-arm clinical trial in itself.
 This emergency approval, granted without considering Phase III trial data concerning efficacy and safety, drew widespread criticism.
 On 12 October 2021, Bharat Biotech's Covaxin got approved for usage on children between 2 and 18 years of age.

 Other nations

 The vaccine was also approved for emergency use in Iran and Zimbabwe.
 Nepal granted EUA for Covaxin on 19 March 2021.
-On 7 April, Mexico gave emergency authorization for Covaxin.
+On 7 April, Mexico granted emergency authorisation for Covaxin.
 On 19 April 2021, Philippines granted EUA to Covaxin.
 Additionally, Covaxin was granted EUA in Guatemala, Nicaragua, Guyana, Venezuela and Botswana.

 On 31 March, the Brazilian health regulator Anvisa rejected Bharat Biotech's application for supplying Covaxin in the country due to non-compliance with manufacturing norms.
 Bharat Biotech stated that they would re-apply after meeting the requirements.
 On 4 June, Anvisa approved exceptional imports of Covaxin, imposing conditions that restrict it mainly to healthy adults and limiting it to just 1% of the country's population to manage the risks through control and supervision of side effects.
 Anvisa cited as main concerns the incomplete phase III study, a short 45-day follow-up, which should be 60 days to meet the international consensus, and a novel imidazoquinoline adjuvant that may increase the chance of developing an autoimmune disease.
 On 30 June, Brazilian regulators suspended the deal and an investigation was opened into it by federal prosecutors to probe accusations of irregularity.
 Anvisa cancelled an ongoing clinical trial of the vaccine on 26 July and suspended the temporary authorization and the import and distribution permit on 27 July.

 Mauritius received its first commercial supply of Covaxin on 18 March 2021.

 On 29 March 2021, Paraguay received 100,000 doses of Covaxin.

 In June 2021, Argentina agreed to buy 10 million doses of Covaxin and administer them to its citizens.

 On 3 November 2021, the World Health Organization (WHO) validated the vaccine for emergency use.
 A subsequent inspection of manufacturing facilities led WHO to suspend procurement of Covaxin through UN agencies in April 2022.